Naples Stripped Bare: The Beautiful Chaos of Italy's Most Misunderstood City

 Spaccanapoli — literally "Naples-splitter" — is the ancient Greek street that cuts straight through the historic center.
 It runs from Via Benedetto Croce to Via dei Tribunali, though technically it extends much further.
 Walking it is not a casual activity.
 It's a full-body experience.

 Motorcycles squeeze past pedestrians.
 Shopkeepers stand in doorways arguing with neighbors.
 Church doors open onto Baroque interiors that would be headline attractions in any other city but here are just... there.
-I counted seven churches in a 20-minute walk.
-Several were empty except for old women lighting candles.
+Seven churches line a 20-minute walk.
+Several stand empty except for old women lighting candles.

 The artisan workshops sell presepe — Neapolitan nativity scenes — on Via San Gregorio Armeno.
 These aren't cute figurines.
 They're handmade, highly detailed, and sometimes include modern figures (footballers, politicians, celebrities).
 A full handmade presepe can cost €500+.
 A single figurine starts around €10.
 The craftsmanship is genuine.

-Street food along the route: cuoppo di mare (a paper cone of fried seafood — calamari, shrimp, anchovies — for €5-8), pizza a portafoglio (folded pizza, €2-3), and sfogliatella from Pintauro on Via Toledo (since 1785, €2.50 for a warm ricotta-filled shell that shatters into a thousand flaky layers).
+Street food along the route rewards a wandering appetite: cuoppo di mare (a paper cone of fried seafood — calamari, shrimp, anchovies — for €5-8), pizza a portafoglio (folded pizza, €2-3), and sfogliatella from Pintauro on Via Toledo (since 1785, €2.50 for a warm ricotta-filled shell that shatters into a thousand flaky layers).

 Going Underground

-Napoli Sotterranea is the reason Naples is unlike any city I've visited.
+Napoli Sotterranea is the reason Naples is unlike any city you'll visit.
 Forty meters below the chaotic streets, there's a network of Greek-Roman tunnels, aqueducts, cisterns, and WWII bomb shelters.
 Guided tours depart from Piazza San Gaetano every 1-2 hours, cost €12, and last about 90 minutes.

 One passage is 50 cm wide.
 You squeeze through it sideways with a candle.
 If you're claustrophobic, this will be your personal nightmare.
 If you're not, it's extraordinary — standing in a cistern carved from tufa stone 2,400 years ago, hearing water drip in darkness, knowing that above your head is a pizza shop and a scooter is probably mounting the sidewalk.

 The WWII sections are sobering.
-Naples was heavily bombed by the Allies, and hundreds of thousands of Neapolitans sheltered underground.
+Naples was heavily bombed during the war, and hundreds of thousands of Neapolitans sheltered underground.
 The graffiti on the walls — dates, names, prayers — is still there.

 Vesuvius and Pompeii